xbokmd/plastilinn/docs/xBoK/sections/Experiment_list.md

 # Experiment list
 - ## 🔍 Definition
   - Experiments are tests or trials designed to validate assumptions and hypotheses about a business model's value proposition, customer segments, and revenue streams.
-- ## 📰 Content type (experiment)
+- ## 📰 Content type (#experiment)
-  - Content is of type list.

-  - Content uses the following classes:
+  - Content is of type list and uses the following classes: #experiment
-    - experiment

 - ## 🔑 Keys